Champions League final: MP calls for retraction of fan 'smears'

 It has also emerged that fans, including Liverpool City Region mayor Steve Rotheram, were robbed and assaulted.

-"It's a start… and a welcome acknowledgement of the horrors that were suffered by both sets of supporters outside the Stade de France last Saturday but we need to continue to demand a full public apology and retraction of the smears that were given about the Liverpool fans regarding the delayed kick-off and everything else that's happened."
+Mr Byrne said Uefa's apology was "a welcome acknowledgement of the horrors that were suffered by both sets of supporters".

+He added: "But we need to continue to demand a full public apology and retraction of the smears that were given about the Liverpool fans regarding the delayed kick-off and everything else that's happened".

 The chaos led to the match being delayed by 36 minutes, with Uefa initially blaming late arrivals even though footage showed thousands of fans had started queuing at least two hours before kick-off.